ryanshay18/P3_Parrots/README.md

 Michael - UI

 Valerie- scraping

+# Project Overview:
+This project is meant to give the user a series of questions that will then reveal the best college for the user.
+Our database will include thousands of possible options for colleges for the user and the information will be obtained by a python web scraper.

 # Project Scrum Board Link:
 This Project Board contains the progress made by the scrum members to complete the big ticket item/idea and the assignments the srum master assigns his scrum members.